go-aah/website/content/features.md

   * Cross compile build is supported (aah is only recognizing cross compile build request and setting the appropriate values, Go lang does the rest for you).

 ### Essentials Library
-aah helps to increase your productivity, the framework's go library provides a lot of useful helper/util methods in the following areas:
+aah helps to increase your productivity, the framework's [essentials](https://godoc.org/aahframework.org/essentials.v0) library provides a lot of useful helper/util methods in the following areas:

   * filepath
   * GUID (Globally Unique Identifier)